newky2k/Cloneable/README.md

 # Cloneable

-This is a fork of https://github.com/mostmand/Cloneable - Which doesn't seem to be maintained...
+This is a fork of https://github.com/Nickztar/Cloneable which is a fork of https://github.com/mostmand/Cloneable - Which doesn't seem to be maintained...

 Auto generate Clone method using C# Source Generator